jordienr/zenblog/todo/postmvp.md

 - [] Make layout work on mobile
 - [] Make inputs not zoom in on mobile
 - [] Grace period for expired subscriptions
-- [] Auto generate abstract with AI
+- [] Auto generate excerpt with AI
 - [] Auto generate promotional tweet for a post with AI.
 With a short description of what the post is about.
 - [] "New blogs" page in zenblog.com that links to new blogs.
 Good for SEO.
 - [] "New posts" page in zenblog.com that links to new posts.
 Good for SEO.